MLA Examples

 Burgess, Jacqulyn N., and Marion E. Broome.
 “Perceptions of Weight and Body Image Among Preschool Children: A Pilot Study.”
 Pediatric Nursing, vol. 38, no. 3, May-June 2012, pp. 147-76.
 ProQuest Research Library, proquest-crc.proxy.collecto.ca/pqrl/docview/1021386980/AE964CDF1B214772PQ/1?accountid=44391.

 Author(s).
 “Title of Article.”
 Title of Magazine, Volume (if available), Issue (if available), Publication date, URL.
-Date of access (optional).
+Date of access (if publication date unavailable).

 Author(s).
 Title of Book.
 Publisher, Publication date.